AdamMeddah/FinishLedger/README.md

 # FinishLedger

-FinishLedger is a PHP, MySQL, JavaScript, and D3.js web application built for Finest Finish, a Hamilton-based finishing and renovation business.
+FinishLedger is a PHP, MySQL, JavaScript, and D3.js web application built for a Hamilton-based finishing and renovation business.
 It tracks client orders, revenue, costs, and profit trends from one dashboard so the client can move routine analysis out of spreadsheets.

 This repository is a polished portfolio iteration of an original McMaster 1XD3 client project.
 The application was cleaned up for public review with safer configuration, stronger validation, a clearer data model, asynchronous form workflows, and recruiter-friendly documentation.

-## Resume Context

-**Software Developer, Finest Finish**
-Jan.
-2025 - May 2025

-- Implemented regex input validation, cutting invalid form submissions by 85% and improving data reliability.
-- Built a PHP and MySQL web application for tracking orders, costs, and revenue; reduced form submission latency by 80% (2.5s to 0.5s) through asynchronous JavaScript requests.
-- Developed D3.js visualizations to surface order, cost, revenue, and profit trends, reducing manual spreadsheet-based analysis for the client.

 ## Features